-The utilities that serve Oahu, Maui, Molokai, Lanai and the Big Island (HECO, MECO and HELCO) have a rebate program called the Commercial and Industrial Customized Rebate (CICR) program.
-Under this program innovative technologies that save energy and demand would qualify for a rebate based on \$125/kW of peak demand reduction and \$0.05/kWh for a year of energy savings.
-Rebates are based on engineering estimates of energy and demand savings.
-In the case of unproven technologies the rebate may be paid over a period of five years based on metered savings.

-G.Z.
-Brown, Sun, Wind and Light (New York: John Wiley & Sons, 1986).

-Jeffrey Cook (editor), Passive Cooling (Cambridge, MA: MIT Press, 1989).

-&lt;sup>2 Source: Victor Olgyay, Design with Climate: Bioclimatic Approach to Architectural Regionalism (Princeton, NJ: Princeton University Press, 1963).
+Table 2-3.
+Impact Air velocity (feet per minute) Probable impact on occupants of air velocity on occupants.
+2 Up to 50 fpm Unnoticed 50 to 100 Pleasant 100 to 200 Generally pleasant but causing a constant awareness of air movement 200 to 300 From slightly to annoyingly drafty Above 300 Requires corrective measures if comfort and productivity are to be maintained Utility Programs Island (HECO, MECO the Commercial a program.
+Under this energy and demand of peak demand reo savings.
+Rebates ar and demand saving rve Oahu, Maui, Molokai, Lanai and the O and HELCO) have a rebate program cal nd Industrial Customized Rebate (CIO s program innovative technologies that sa would qualify for a rebate based on \$125/ duction and \$0.05/kWh for a year of ene e based on engineering estimates of ene s.
+In the case of unproven technologies over a period of five years based on meter lled CR) ave kW rgy rgy the Resources G.Z.
+Brown, Sun, W 1986). ind and Light (New York: John Wiley & So ns, Jeffrey Cook (editor) 1989).), Passive Cooling (Cambridge, MA: MIT Pre ess, 2 Source: Victor Olgyay, Regionalism (Princeton, N Design with Climate: Bioclimatic Approach to Architect IJ: Princeton University Press, 1963). tural